Crime in Turkey: Gang activity

-Over the last ten years, 24391 people have been detained by the police and of those 8602 arrested in 2012 operations against gangs.
+Over the last ten years,24391 people have been detained by the police and of those 8602 arrested in 2012 operations against gangs.
 The gendermarie has likewise detained 10437 people, arrested 6269 in 771 operations.
 Approximately a third of these arrests took place in 2005–7.

+Guns

+The Hope Foundation estimated in 2025 that 2.5 million civilians had licensed guns, but that there were over 25 million illegal guns.

 Violence by authorities

 Torture

 Since the 1980s this issue has been the subject of studies by Amnesty International, Human Rights Watch and the European Committee for the Prevention of Torture, who in 2004 reported "The legislative and regulatory framework necessary to combat effectively torture and other forms of ill-treatment by law enforcement officials has been put in place; the challenge now is to make sure that all of the provisions concerned are given full effect in practice." and Prime Minister Tayyip Erdoğan has declared that there will be "zero tolerance" of torture in Turkey.